veronicalydia505-hue/Personal-Portfolio-Resume-Website/README.md

                             </button>
                         </div>
                         <p class="text-gray-300 mb-4 leading-relaxed">
                             Currently pursuing a Bachelor of Multimedia Computing (Hons) at Universiti Malaysia Sarawak (UNIMAS).
-My academic journey has equipped me with strong foundational knowledge in programming languages like **Java, Python, HTML/CSS, and Kotlin**, complemented by expertise in **UI/UX design** using tools like Figma.
+My academic journey has equipped me with strong foundational knowledge in programming languages like Java, Python, HTML/CSS, and Kotlin, complemented by expertise in **UI/UX design** using tools like Figma.
                         </p>
                         <p class="text-gray-300 mb-6 leading-relaxed">
                             I thrive in team environments, focusing on effective communication and problem-solving to deliver high-quality, user-centric solutions.
-I am actively seeking an internship opportunity to apply and grow these technical and creative skills in the professional tech industry.
                         </p>
                         <div class="space-y-4">
                             <!-- Education title updated to Pink 400 -->